 The in-person coursework will both introduce the semester’s work and focus direct instruction on the courses being taught that semester.
 The remainder of the coursework will be done online through Blackboard and using Google tools, including occasional video conferences with classmates and professors via Google Hangout.

-You will take two classes per semester in the fall and spring, and one class in the summer.
+You will take two classes per semester in the fall, spring, and summer.
 Or, you may opt to take one course at a time and spread over two years.